vyraun/CacheHog/README.md

 Please cite the following work if you use these programs for experiments in your research:

-Lavanya Subramanian, Vivek Seshadri, Arnab Ghosh, Samira Khan, and Onur Mutlu, "The Application Slowdown Model: Quantifying and Controlling the Impact of Inter-Application Interference at Shared Caches and Main Memory", Proceedings of the 48th International Symposium on Microarchitecture (MICRO), Waikiki, Hawaii, USA, December 2015.
+Lavanya Subramanian, Vivek Seshadri, Arnab Ghosh, Samira Khan, andÂ Onur Mutlu, "The Application Slowdown Model: Quantifying and Controlling the Impact of Inter-Application Interference at Shared Caches and Main Memory", Proceedings of the 48th International Symposium on Microarchitecture (MICRO), Waikiki, Hawaii, USA, December 2015.

 2. Description of the basic idea
 ----------------

 These cache hogs were written for and evaluated on an Intel Core-i5 processor with a 6MB shared cache.
 The following figure shows a rough schematic of this system with two cores..